 Bankrate’s top credit cards for military members

-- Perks: Cardholder perks include an annual up to $300 travel credit, Priority Pass Select airport lounge membership, a credit for Global Entry/TSA Precheck, up to $60 in statement credits toward DoorDash purchases in 2021, Peloton credits and more
+- Perks: Annual $300 travel credit, Priority Pass Select airport lounge membership, a credit for Global Entry or TSA PreCheck and more

-Also, note that the points you earn with this card fall within the Chase Ultimate Rewards program, so they are redeemable for gift cards, statement credits, experiences, merchandise or a 1:1 transfer to airline and hotel partners.
+Also, note that the points you earn with this card fall within the Chase Ultimate Rewards program and are redeemable for gift cards, statement credits, experiences, merchandise or a 1:1 transfer to Chase airline and hotel partners.
 You can also redeem your points for travel through the Chase Ultimate Rewards portal and get 1.5 cents per point in value when you do.
-Through April 30, 2021, the Chase “Pay Yourself Back” program also lets you redeem points for 1.5 cents each when you use them for grocery store purchases, dining (including takeout and delivery) and home improvement stores.

-- Welcome bonus: 75,000 Membership Rewards points after you spend $5,000 on your card within six months of card membership
+- Welcome bonus: 100,000 points after you spend $6,000 on purchases on your new card in your first six months

-And don’t forget that points in the Amex Membership Rewards program are extremely flexible.
+And don’t forget that points in the American Express Membership Rewards program are extremely flexible.
 You can redeem them for gift cards, merchandise, travel through AmexTravel.com, transfers to Amex airline and hotel partners and more.

-- Rewards: Earn 4X points on restaurants worldwide, including takeout, delivery and Uber Eats orders; 4X points at U.S. supermarkets (on up to $25,000 in purchases per year, then 1X points); 3X points on flights booked directly with airlines or on amextravel.com., 2X points on rental cars through amextravel.com; 1X points on all other purchases
+- Rewards: 4X Membership Rewards points on restaurants (including takeout and delivery in the U.S.); 4X points for Uber Eats purchases; 4X points at U.S. supermarkets (on up to $25,000 in purchases per year, then 1X points); 3X points on flights booked directly with airlines or via American Express Travel; 2X points on rental cars through American Express Travel; 1X points on all other purchases

 The American Express® Gold Card is a smart option for military members who spend a lot at the grocery store since they can earn a great return on U.S. supermarket purchases (as well as restaurant, takeout and delivery purchases).
 The fact there’s a generous welcome bonus and no annual fee for military members makes this card a no-brainer.